team-work-tools/team-work-telegram-bot/docs/configuration/roles-and-responsibilities.md

 ##### Task activity

-- Database design
+- Design the database
-- Writing functions to interact with the database
+- Write functions to interact with the database

 ##### Responsible people